xenonview-com/view-js-sdk/README.md

 ### Commit Points   <a id='commiting'></a>

-Business Outcomes and Customer Journey Milestones are tracked locally in memory until you commit them to the Xenon View system.
+Business Outcomes and Customer Experience Milestones are tracked locally in memory until you commit them to the Xenon View system.
 After you have created (by either calling a milestone or outcome) a customer journey, you can commit it to Xenon View for analysis as follows:

 <br/>